How Does Travel Nursing Work? Frequently Asked Questions

 Some of the pros of travel nursing include:

-- You can try working in a range of units and jobs, so your work doesn’t get old.
+- Work in a range of units and roles

-- Travel nurses receive earn up to four times the compensation rates compared to traditional nursing.
+- Earn up to four times the compensation rate of traditional nursing

 Some of the drawbacks of travel nursing include:

-- A steep learning curve as you learn hospital system policies and workflows every time you move.
+- A steep learning curve as you learn new hospital system policies and workflows every time you move

-- Travel nursing is not conducive for families with school-aged children or people who need to be at home.
+- Difficult for families with school-aged children or people who need to be at home

-- Relationships are short-term, and it can be hard to get to know coworkers well.
+- Hard to get to know coworkers well

 The benefits provided by travel nursing agencies often include: